Carmién Tea – Rooibos & blends from Citrusdal (Cederberg)

 Coarse and fine: why particle size matters

-Blending: so your tea always tastes the same
+Blending: so your tea tastes the same every time

 Citrusdal & Cederberg: why Carmién made me realise how big rooibos can really be